 If a truck driver was mostly responsible for your accident, responsibility for the accident and your resulting losses lie with them.
 However, you will see a reduction in damages as your fault level rises.

 If You Choose to Pursue a Lawsuit for Your Injuries

 You have a limited time to file a lawsuit for an accident like yours.
 Texas Civil Practice and Remedies Code § 16.003 states that you have to take legal action within two years to secure a financial award.
 A failure to do so would result in you losing your claim for compensation.

 Trucking Companies Could Owe You Damages

 When a truck driver is working, their employers are liable for the driver’s actions under the doctrine of vicarious liability.
-So, if your accident happened while the truck driver was on the clock, their employer could be a party our Fort Worth lawyers could pursue an award.
+So, if your accident happened while the truck driver was on the clock, their employer could be a party our Fort Worth lawyers could pursue an award from.